yourfavouritedeveloper/TechStore/README.md

 ![TechStore](./Frontend/public/brand.png)

-TechStore is a full-stack e-commerce web application focused on selling technology products such as mobile phones, laptops, and accessories.
+TechStore is a full-stack e-commerce web application focused on selling technology products such as mobile phones, laptops, monitors, and accessories.
-It features a modern React frontend with dynamic filtering and sorting, and a robust Spring Boot backend exposing REST APIs connected to a PostgreSQL database and Redis cache.
+It features a modern React frontend with dynamic filtering, responsive UI behavior, and hash-based routing, and a robust Spring Boot backend exposing secure REST APIs.

+On the backend, TechStore integrates **PostgreSQL** for persistent storage, **Redis** for caching and token storage, and **Stripe** for online payments.
+The system uses **JWT authentication** with refresh tokens, email verification, and **Liquibase** migration scripts for version-controlled schema updates.

-The project is containerized with Docker for easy deployment and designed with JWT-based authentication for secure access.
+The entire application is containerized using **Docker** for consistent deployment across environments.

 ## 🌐Live Deployment